 The Medical Devices Directive transitioning to the Medical Device Regulation has differing requirements identified on the following link.

-Manufacturers are able to apply the UKCA mark immediately however, in most cases manufacturers are not required to so until 1st January 2022.
-During 2021, CE marking will be accepted in the UK as demonstrating compliance.
+Manufacturers are able to apply the UKCA mark immediately however, in most cases manufacturers are not required to so until 1st January 2023.
+During 2021 and 2022, CE marking will be accepted in the UK as demonstrating compliance.
 This is referred to as the ‘standstill period’.
 Things may change during the ‘standstill period’ and manufacturers are encouraged to be ready to UKCA mark.

 CE Marking during the ‘Standstill Period’ applies if;